sindhuparusha225/fetal-health-classification-ml/README.md

 # Fetal Health Classification using CatBoost
+This project focuses on building a high-performance machine learning model for fetal health classification, with emphasis on feature selection and model evaluation.

 ## Overview
-This project focuses on classifying fetal health conditions using the CTG (Cardiotocography) dataset using machine learning techniques.
+This type of model can assist healthcare professionals in early detection of fetal health risks.

 ## Key Features
 - Built using CatBoost for efficient classification